Jade Anouka: Career

 Anouka made her stage debut in 2007 with a role in Margaret Atwood's The Penelopiad.
 In 2011, she received a commendation at the Ian Charleson Awards for her 2010 performance as Ophelia in Hamlet at Shakespeare's Globe.

 Anouka had small television roles in Doctor Who (2013), Chewing Gum (2015), and Stan Lee's Lucky Man before getting a supporting role in the 2018 miniseries Trauma.
 She appeared in a 2020 episode (S9:E3) of Death in Paradise.

 In 2014, she received the Stage Award for Acting Excellence for her one-woman show, Sabrina Mahfouz's Chef, at the Edinburgh Fringe Festival.
 In 2015, she brought the show to London for a week of special performances.
 In 2017, she appeared in the short film Baby Gravy, for which she won the Best Actress award at the New Renaissance Film Festival.

 Anouka took part in Phyllida Lloyd's all-female Shakespeare trilogy, starring as Mark Antony in Julius Caesar at the Donmar Warehouse, Hotspur in Henry IV at the Donmar Theatre, and Ariel in The Tempest at the King's Cross Theatre, and at Off-Broadway's St. Ann's Warehouse.
 She earned rave reviews for her roles in the three plays, which were broadcast on the BBC in 2018.
 In 2018, she also played Margaret of Anjou in Jeanie O'Hare's Queen Margaret, at the Royal Exchange, Manchester.
 She was named among the InStyle BAFTA Breakout Stars for 2018.

 In 2019, Anouka appeared in Cleaning Up, a six-part drama on ITV and the Netflix series Turn Up Charlie.

 In August 2020, she confirmed that she was to appear as Ruta Skadi in series two of the BBC/HBO fantasy drama His Dark Materials.

 Anouka performs her poetry on stage, and in 2016, she published a volume of her poetry called Eggs on Toast.

-In 2021, it was announced that Anouka will star alongside Jonathan Bailey, Taron Egerton and Phil Daniels in a production of Mike Bartlett's Cock at the Ambassadors Theatre, London, in 2022.
+In 2021, it was announced that Anouka would star alongside Jonathan Bailey, Taron Egerton and Phil Daniels in a production of Mike Bartlett's Cock at the Ambassadors Theatre, London, in 2022.

 Personal life

-Anouka identifies as queer and/or bi.
+Anouka is queer and bisexual.
 On 14 December 2021, Anouka announced that she had given birth to a daughter.
 In May 2022, Anouka married musician Grace Savage.
 On 25 February 2024, Anouka announced she and her wife had had another baby.